 Gradually Reintroduce A Bedtime

 Adjusting your child’s sleep schedule drastically from the first day school starts isn’t the way to go!
-Instead, ease him or her back into a weeknight sleep routine gradually.
-Begin calling bedtime earlier and earlier, closer to the hour they’ll need to head off to dreamland for a solid ten to twelve hour sleep.
+Instead, ease them back into a weeknight sleep routine gradually.
+Begin calling bedtime earlier and earlier, closer to the hour they’ll need to head off to dreamland for a solid ten to twelve-hour sleep.
+They might be resistant at first, but incorporating some soothing bonding activities (reading a bedtime story together, sharing your favourite parts of the day) could be helpful in winding your little one down.

 Plan Before You Shop For Lunchboxes

-An informed shopper is a savvy shopper … so prepare before you shop!
-Assess your child’s lunchbox needs, then compile a short and simple list of healthy eats he or she enjoys for lunch (such as fruits, nuts, rice cakes, yoghurt etc.).
+An informed shopper is a savvy shopper...so prepare before you shop!
+Assess your child’s lunchbox needs, then compile a short and simple list of healthy eats they enjoy for lunch.
+Fruit, nuts, rice cakes, and yoghurt are great options.
 Find time each weekend to shop for these foods, to ensure your child enjoys a wholesome lunch at school each day.

 Don’t Neglect Mealtimes At Home

 Younger children in particular need to adapt to new meal routines before the school day demands it of them.
-Set times for breakfast, lunch and dinner at home to accustom your child to the rituals of a healthy eating plan.
-Eating well at each meal won’t only benefit his or her health, but will also keep both energy and productivity levels peaking.
+Set times for breakfast, lunch, and dinner at home to accustom your child to the rituals of a healthy eating plan.
+Eating well at each meal teaches good habits, while keeping both energy and productivity levels optimal.

 Plan The School Year On A Calendar

-Each school year floats on a sea of schedules … school functions, lunch menus, music lessons and sports.
+Each school year floats on a sea of schedules…school functions, lunch menus, music lessons, and sports.
 What do you do when you’re drowning in paperwork?
 Jot everything down on a calendar, of course!
-Using a calendar to plan school year activities will help ease your stress levels, as well as help you manage family time.
-Post the calendar in a public place such as near the telephone or on the fridge.
+Using a calendar to plan school-year activities will help ease your stress levels, as well as help you manage family time.
+Post the calendar in a shared and easily-visible space, like on the fridge.

 Prep For Manic Mornings The Evening Before